INSaFLU/insaflu_docs/docs/output_visualization.rst

    COVERAGE COLOR CODE:

-   	GREEN: % of locus size covered by at least 1-fold = 100 % and % of locus size covered by at least 10-fold = 100%
+   	GREEN: % of locus size covered by at least X-fold = 100%

-   	YELLOW: % of locus size covered by at least 1-fold = 100 % and % of locus size covered by at least 10-fold < 100%
+   	YELLOW: % of locus size covered by at least X-fold is ≥ Y% and < 100%

-  	RED: % of locus size covered by at least 1-fold < 100 % and % of locus size covered by at least 10-fold < 100%
+  	RED: % of locus size covered by at least X-fold is < Y%

+	X is the user-defined "mincov" value (i.e., the minimum number of reads covering a site to be considered for variant calling) selected for each project or sample (within a project) (default = 10)

+	Y is the user-defined "Minimum percentage of locus horizontal coverage (with depth of coverage equal or above X) to generate consensus sequence" value selected for each project or sample (within a project) (default = 70);

+	(more details in **User-defined software parameterization**)

+NOTE: If the users re-run samples (with user-selected parameters) included in projects created before the 30 Oct 2020 update (see "Change log"), these samples will follow this novel criteria and will be flagged accordingly.
+Old samples will retain the old criteria for color-code, as described in the original publication.

-By clicking on each one of the color-coded circles, you can explore locus-specific plots of the depth of coverage
+By clicking on each one of the color-coded circles, you can explore locus-specific plots of the depth of coverage.

 .. image:: _static/sample_table_coverage_plot.png